AlirezaKhodabakhsh/AlirezaKhodabakhsh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://en.sharif.edu/'>Sharif University Of Technology</a>.
+subtitle: Sharif University Of Technology, Tehran, Iran.
-Tehran, Iran.

 profile:
   align: right